pavetheway91/tarbsd/README.md

 [sysutils/tarbsd-builder](https://www.freshports.org/sysutils/tarbsd-builder) has started to appear on latest repositories.
 Depending on cpu type and FreeBSD version, it might or might not be available already.
 Quarterly to follow in October.

 ### GitHub release ###
 Download it from the [releases](https://github.com/pavetheway91/tarbsd/releases) page.
-In order to run it, you'll need PHP >= 8.2 with phar, zlib and pcntl extensions.
+In order to run it, you'll need PHP >= 8.2 with phar, zlib, filter and pcntl extensions.
 Downloaded app can be updated with the self-update command.
 Alternatively, you can clone the repo and follow instructions at the bottom of this document.
 ```
 # make tarbsd builder executable
 # and move it to /usr/local/bin